Destiny (streamer): Political positions

-Bonnell identified as a libertarian, anti-SJW "with right-of-center social beliefs" until 2012, when his political outlook began shifting toward liberalism after an incident in which he heard another streamer use a homophobic slur.
+Bonnell identified as a libertarian, anti-social justice warrior "with right-of-center social beliefs" until 2012, when his political outlook began shifting toward liberalism after an incident in which he heard another streamer use a homophobic slur.
 Bonnell has argued against certain aspects of both far-right politics and far-left politics.
 Furthermore, he has promoted the idea that college campuses should have students who have diverse opinions in order to reduce polarization.

-Bonnell has stated that his intention is not to persuade their opponents but to persuade the audience; although he has expressed that airing his opinions often feels "like screaming into the void", he estimates he has received hundreds of emails from former members of the alt-right crediting him for their conversion to left-wing politics.
+Bonnell has stated that his intention is not to persuade his opponents but to persuade the audience; although he has expressed that airing his opinions often feels "like screaming into the void", he estimates he has received hundreds of emails from former members of the alt-right crediting him for their conversion to left-wing politics.
 Subsequent journalistic and academic coverage of right-wing YouTube commentary has credited Bonnell as an early and effective opposition to it, particularly owing to his provocative, combative debate style which appeals to right-wing gaming audiences.
-Bonnell has cited his poverty during his teenage and college-aged years as an influence on his views, and says that he prefers to argue based on empirical data rather than moral suasion.
+Bonnell has cited his poverty during his teenage and college-aged years as an influence on his views and says that he prefers to argue based on empirical data rather than moral suasion.